The Devil All the Time (film): Production

 Production for The Devil All the Time was announced in September 2018, with Tom Holland, Robert Pattinson, Chris Evans and Mia Wasikowska in talks to star.
 Antonio Campos was set to write and direct the film, with Jake Gyllenhaal serving as producer.
 In January 2019, Bill Skarsgård and Eliza Scanlen joined the cast, and Netflix was set to distribute the film.
 Sebastian Stan was cast to replace Evans, after scheduling conflicts caused him to drop out and personally recommended Stan for the role.
 Additionally, Jason Clarke, Riley Keough and Haley Bennett were announced as part of the cast, and in March 2019, Harry Melling also joined.
-Danny Bensi and Saunder Jurriaans composed the film's score.
+Saunder Jurriaans and Danny Bensi composed the film's score.

 Principal photography began on February 19, 2019, in Alabama, with filming locations including Anniston, Pell City, Birmingham, and Montevallo.
 Filming completed on April 15, 2019.

 Visual style

 Campos stated that visual inspiration from the film mainly stemmed from the visual descriptions that Pollock provided in the novel itself.
 "The book kind of offers these amazing moments and images, things like, the prayer log, Carl's photographs in the book," Campos stated, "it gets your mind going."
 The film's visual style is inspired by painter Andrew Wyeth and photographer William Eggleston.
 Campos stated that the scenes that were inspired by Eggleston's work were mainly due to how colorful they were.
 Appalachia itself also inspired Campos and company when they were considering the visuals in the film.
-Campos wanted the film to mirror what the Appalachia looked like during the timeline when the story takes place.
+Campos wanted the film to mirror what Appalachia looked like during the timeline when the story takes place.